cmkobel/CompareM2/README.md

 Assemblycomparator is a genomes-to-report pipeline.
 It is a bit like nullarbor, but it takes in genomes (assemblies) instead of reads.

+It works by calling an alias that invokes the activation of a conda environment and subsequently calls a snakemake pipeline on the fasta-files in the current working directory of your terminal.

 It is a joint project between Department of Clinical Microbiology Odense at Odense Universityhospital, and Department of Clinical Microbiology Skejby, at Aarhus Universityhospital.

+Assemblycomparator performs a palette of analyses on your genomes, and compares them.
+The main results from these analyses are summarized in a html-report that can be easily be distributed.

 ## Usage
 Make a directory with the assembly-files you want to investigate with assemblycomparator2.